CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 (1) Value Zeroing [11]

-Perturbation-based method aims to measure how much a token uses other context tokens to build its output representation $$\tilde{x}_ i$$ at each encoder layer by perturbing input token.
+Perturbation-based method aims to measure how much a token uses other context tokens to build its output representation $$\tilde{x}_ i$$ at each encoder layer by perturbing the input token.

 In Value Zeroing, to measure attribution of input token $$i$$ to output token $$j$$ , it zeros the input value vector of token $$i$$ when calculating the output of token $$j$$ :